lujke-dunn/APELang/README.md

 ## Interpreter Implementation Details

-The interpreter follows the design described in "Writing An Interpreter In Go" and includes:
+The interpreter follows the design described in "Writing An Interpreter In Go" and Crafting Interpreters By Robert Nystrom includes:

 - A lexer that transforms source code into tokens
 - A recursive descent parser that creates an Abstract Syntax Tree (AST)